//blog · opinionOPINION

 Real-world math:

-• • 1,000 conversations/month × $0.99 = $990/month
+• 1,000 outcomes/month × $0.99 = $990/month

-• • Plus base seat pricing (starts at $39/seat/month)
+• Plus base seat pricing (Essential starts at $29/seat/month)

-• • Total: Easily $1,500+/month for a mid-sized store
+• Total: ~$1,019+/month for a single-seat store hitting that volume

 And that's just for 1,000 conversations.
-If you're running a decent Shopify store doing $50k-100k/month in revenue, you're probably getting 2,000-3,000+ support conversations.
-Now you're looking at $2,000-3,000 monthly just for AI resolutions.
+A decent Shopify store doing $50k–$100k/month in revenue is probably getting 2,000–3,000+ support conversations.
+Now you're looking at $2,000–$3,000 monthly just for AI resolutions.

 Why This Model Is Fundamentally Broken

-• Your store grows → More customers reach out → AI handles more conversations → Your bill increases
+• Your store grows → more customers reach out → AI handles more conversations → your bill increases

-• You improve your AI prompts → Higher resolution rate → More "successful" AI interactions → Your bill increases
+• You improve your AI prompts → higher resolution rate → more "successful" AI interactions → your bill increases

 You're literally being punished for success.
 The better your business does, the more you pay.
 The better the AI performs, the more you pay.
 It's backwards.

-The real kicker:
+The real kicker

 Some platforms cap the number of AI resolutions per month, so you can't even "overuse" it.
 Once you hit the cap, you're forced to upgrade to a higher tier.
 So you're paying more to be allowed to automate more.
-Think about that.

 The Cost of "Free" AI Features

 Some platforms advertise "AI included!" in their base plans.
 Sounds great until you read the fine print.
+Usually it means:

 • You get 50–100 AI resolutions/month "free"